-As I said in the video, I’ve been lifting competitively for about two to three years in both the USAPL and the UPA.
-My best raw lifts in competition are a 551(with wraps) squat, a 320 bench, and a 535 deadlift at 220lbs.
+As I said in the video, I’ve been lifting competitively for about six to seven years in both the USAPL and the USPA.
+My best raw lifts are a 520lbs/234kg squat, a 355/161kg bench, and a 606/275kg deadlift at 181lbs.

 I’m always looking for any possible edge that I can get.
 I’m the kind of guy who will go as far as picking up another $100 pair of lifting shoes if I think it will give me another 5lbs on my squat.
 If you’re the same way, you’ll probably like me and you’ll probably like this site.

 I’m a certified Starting Strength Coach.
 If you have any questions about that particular program or the Starting Strength methodology in general, please feel free to ask.
 I’m extremely knowledgeable on the subject.
 In one of the cooler moments in my lifting career thus far, after I had been certified, Rip told me I was good enough to hire.

 I also have about a year’s worth of experience running my own gym — Bothell Barbell.
 My experience in coaching others in person has been primarily with novices.
 Four years after originally making this site, I’ve now got experience working with lifters of all levels including those competitive at the National level and even a few National record holders.

 My biggest influences with regards to training, nutrition, and the sport of powerlifting in general include:

 If there is any one specific thing I’d like to convey to you here and now it is the fact that I absolutely love the sport of powerlifting.
 I live, breathe, sleep, and eat lifting weights.
 Even when I’m not at the gym, I’m thinking about the gym.
 Powerlifting is my passion.
 This is what I do.